OpenResourceManager/core/re-write-log.md

     * API user's can reset password and view request metrics.
 * Broadcasting model events through Redis to event server.
 The event server will take care of 3rd party integrations like LDAP, Google, & WebHooks.
 * Combined various routes.
 Example there is now only one route to delete a model.
 You can supply a code/identifier/username/id and it will be deleted.
 The same idea applies to model assignments.
+* Implemented a front end to API settings allowing admins to control them from a GUI.
+Using [edvinaskrucas/settings](https://github.com/edvinaskrucas/settings) to manage settings.

 ### Development
-* Using Dingo API framework.
-Makes development easier and faster.
+* Using [Dingo API](https://github.com/dingo/api) framework.
+Makes development easier, faster, more secure.
 * Using  OpenAPI (FKA: Swagger) for API documentation.
 [The open standard for API documentation.](http://swagger.io/introducing-the-open-api-initiative/)
 * PHPUnit tests.
 Finally got this going!
     * All API routes are tested in CI.